 - Describe some of your previous experience with visual arts classes, projects, summer programs and/or media you have an interest in.

-For specific questions regarding the Film Admission Process, please contact:
+For specific questions regarding the Visual Arts admission process, please contact:

 Jara Ruiz-Anchia at 951.659.2171 x2347 or firstname.lastname@example.org